Aurelio Caggiano, Naples, Italy

 - Angelo H. Capato, Khartoum

 Angelo H. Capato, OBE, (1854 to 1937) born Angelos Helia Kapatos on the Ionian island of Cephalonia in western Greece, was the most eminent business magnate and one of the most powerful persons in Anglo-Egyptian Sudan at the beginning of the 20th century.
 Capato left home while still a boy and joined the British Navy at some point.
 He arrived in the Egyptian port town of Suez in 1870.
 In 1883, Capato arrived in the Sudanese port town of Suakin at the Red Sea as an agent of the Alexandria-based merchant-house John Ross & Co.
 In 1884, while the indigenous Mahdist rebellion escalated in most of Sudan, he started supplying provisions to the British Army and Navy.
 After the fall of Khartoum in 1885 to the Mahdist forces, Suakin remained under British control and became an all-the-more strategically important outpost.
 In 1886, the partnership with Ross ended and Capato started his own enterprise and obtained British citizenship.
-He became the main caterer of the Anglo-Egyptian forces, especially in fresh meat, set up a network of canteens run by Greeks, and an ice factory.
+He became the main caterer of the Anglo-Egyptian forces, especially in fresh meat, and set up a network of canteens run by Greeks, and an ice factory.
 The business offered huge profits, but also heavy losses at times, especially from animal diseases.
 At one point, he also recruited some three thousand contract workers from Yemen for the British authorities in order to fortify Suakin.
 When an Anglo-Egyptian army under Herbert Kitchener started the reconquest of Sudan in 1896, Capato and other Greek merchants followed the invading forces and again specialised in catering to the troops and officers.
 The establishment of the Anglo-Egyptian Condominium in 1899 opened vast business opportunities to foreign traders, mainly Greeks like Capato.
 Capato was especially well-positioned: he apparently not only spoke English and Arabic, but also nine local dialects.
 Capato quickly expanded his business activities beyond providing supplies to the colonial regime.
 In Khartoum, he became one of the pioneers of construction and traded in ivory and gum arabic.
 Soon, Capato owned hotels, started a postcard publishing company, and ran a service for fitting out big-game hunting parties.
 For his manyfold business activities, Capato recruited large numbers of Greeks, preferring family members.
 Capato – and probably many other Greeks – saw themselves as stalwarts of the colonial order.
 In 1906, Capato’s fortunes started turning with a series of fires and other serious misfortunes and his creditors grew nervous.
 By 1912 Capato had to declare bankruptcy.
 In 1926, Capato received the Order of the British Empire4.

 John Carey (1861 to 1943) was an animal and figure painter as well as an illustrator was the son of the Rev. J. W. Carey, a Moravian Minister at Kilwarlin Moravian Church, Kilwarlin, County Down, Ireland. who spent most of his life at 12 Cyprus Park in Belfast working with the affairs of the Moravian Church, University Road.
 Having worked with Marcus Ward & Co and with his brother Joseph in Ernest Hanford, John first began to make his own career by designing the label for Camp coffee with a Scottish Highland scene.
 In 1888, when he was a member of the Belfast Ramblers Sketching Club, he was commissioned to design the front cover of their exhibition catalogue.
 When sketching in Connemara, Carey travelled by train or bicycle and so was inspired by his surroundings.
 John became partially blind and deaf towards the end of his life; on the 26th April 1943 he was knocked over by a bus and later died in hospital on the same day5.